How to Prevent Varicose Veins From Returning Post-Procedure

-You can rest easy knowing that the doctors at VCA make up the United States’ largest network of certified phlebologists and that all of our physicians are required to meet Continuing Medical Education requirements as well pass an incredibly challenging and demanding exam.
+You can rest easy knowing that the doctors at VCA make up one of the United States’ biggest networks of certified phlebologists and that all of our physicians are required to meet Continuing Medical Education requirements as well pass an incredibly challenging and demanding exam.

 Varicose Vein Treatment